Migrating from SpecSync v1 to v2

 When upgrading from v1, you have to create a specsync.json

-file (based on an empty configuration file), and migrate your synchronization settings to it.
+file (based on an ), and migrate your synchronization settings to it.
 Most of the settings have the same name, but we have renamed some of the settings for better clarity.
 If you get into trouble with finding the right setting in the new configuration file format, please contact us at specsync@specsolutions.eu.

 Since the settings have moved from command line options to the configuration file, calling the synchronization tool from command line becomes easier.